Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 VPN clients in the Firewall > Aliases > IP page

-Floating rules in have high precedence, so I’ll add some rules below the automatic pfBlockerNG rules that were created, and I’ll add a nice little blue separator while I’m here.
+Floating rules in have high precedence, so I add new entries below the automatic pfBlockerNG rules and drop in a blue separator while I’m here.

 Floating rule to route select clients over the VPN to Italy